SDraw/driver_leap/README.md

 ## Usage
 ### Settings
 Driver settings are configurated by editing `resources/settings.xml`.
 Available settings:
 * `trackingLevel`: skeleton tracking style for OpenVR.
-Can be `partial` or `full`. `partial` by default.
+Can be `partial` or `full`; `partial` by default.
-* `handsReset`: marks controllers as out of range if hand for controller isn't detected by Leap Motion. `false` by default.
+* `handsReset`: marks controller as out of range if hand isn't detected by Leap Motion; `false` by default.
-* `useVelocity`: enables velocity data from Leap Motion for hands. `false` by default.
+* `useVelocity`: enables velocity data from Leap Motion for hands; `false` by default.
-* `rootOffset`: local position offset from HMD view point, values are in meters.
+* `rootOffset`: local position offset from HMD view point; values are in meters.
-* `rootAngle`: local rotation offset for axis X, can be used with `rootOffset` to configure tracking for neck mounts, value is in radians.
+* `rootAngle`: local rotation offset for axis X, can be used with `rootOffset` to configure tracking for neck mounts; value is in radians.
-* `handsOffset`: local position offset for controllers from theirs transformation point, X axis will be inverted for right hand, values are in meters.
+* `handsOffset`: local position offset for controllers from theirs transformation point, X axis will be inverted for right hand; values are in meters.
-* `handsRotationOffset`: local rotation offset for controllers from theirs transformation point, Y and Z axes will be inverted for right hand, values are in radians.
+* `handsRotationOffset`: local rotation offset for controllers from theirs transformation point, Y and Z axes will be inverted for right hand; values are in radians.

 Settings can be reloaded at runtime from menu item by clicking on "Driver Leap Control" tray icon.
-All settings, except `trackingLevel`, are reloaded and applied.
+All settings (except `trackingLevel`) are reloaded and applied.

 ### Gestures
 List of hands gestures that correspond to controller original input: